nitad54448/yappari-5-1/README.md

 This option will calculate an impedance spectrum based on the model and the values of the parameters of the model, in the frequency range that are on Parameters page.
 It will create a new dataset (called "sim_" but you can change its name).

 #### Report active datasets ####
 This command generates an HTML report containing information about the model used, the parameters used, the fitted parameters, and their standard deviation (if an LM fit was done, otherwise esd will appear as 0).
 It also includes images of the fit.
 The report is saved in your temporary directory and automatically opened in a browser.
-Beware that for each datasets you'll get 5 images and texts with the results.. so if you fit 3700 datasets don't use __Report__ unless you want to have a 10000 pages pdf file.
+Beware that for each datasets you'll get 5 images and text with the obtained results, therefore if you fit 3700 datasets don't use __Report__ unless you want to have a 10000 pages pdf file.

 #### Save active parameters ####
 Saves a file with the parameters for all selected datasets.
 Useful for multiple datasets, for a small number of datasets you may use also __Report__.
 Note that if the dataset was not fitted the parameter line corresponding to that dataset will be empty.